Academic Profile : Faculty

 Professor, School of Art, Design and Media

-Ute Meta Bauer is a curator of exhibitions and presentations, connecting contemporary art, film, video and sound through transdisciplinary formats.
-Since October 2013 she serves as Founding Director of NTU CCA Singapore – Centre for Contemporary Art, Singapore — a research centre of Nanyang Technological University (NTU), where she is a full professor in the School of Art, Design and Media (ADM).
-Since 2018 she is a Co-Chair of the Master of Arts in Museum Studies and Curatorial Practices co-initiated by NTU School of Art Design and Media and the NTU CCA Singapore.
+Ute Meta Bauer is a curator of exhibitions and presentations, connecting contemporary art, film, video and sound through transdisciplinary formats and a full professor at NTU's School of Art, Design and Media.
+She is currently a Senior Principal Research Fellow at the NTU CCA Singapore – Centre for Contemporary Art, Singapore — a research centre of Nanyang Technological University (NTU) for which she served between October 2013 and June 2024 as its Founding Director.
+Since October 2013 she is a full professor in the School of Art, Design and Media (ADM), where she also was Co-Chair (2018 and 2024) of the Master of Arts in Museum Studies and Curatorial Practices, the first course taught university degree in Southeast Asia, which she co-initiated for the NTU School of Art Design and Media and the NTU CCA Singapore.

 From 2012 to 2013, she served as Dean of Fine Art at the Royal College of Art, London, UK.
 Prior to that, she was Associate Professor, School of Architecture and Planning at the Massachusetts Institute of Technology (MIT), Cambridge, MA, where she was the Founding Director of the Program in Art, Culture, and Technology (ACT) (2009–2012) and Director of the MIT Visual Arts Program (2005–2009).
-She served as professor for ten years at the Academy of Fine Arts Vienna, Austria (1996 – 2006), heading the Institute of Contemporary Art and as Vice-Rector (International Relations).
+She served as professor for ten years at the Academy of Fine Arts Vienna, Austria (1996 – 2006), heading the Institute of Contemporary Art and holding the position as Vice-Rector International Relations (2002-2005).

-During her tenure as Founding Director of the Office for Contemporary Art (OCA) in Oslo, Norway (2002-2005), she was also commissioner of the Nordic Pavillion (Norway, Sweden) for the 50th edition of the Venice Biennale (2003) and Norwegian contributor for the Bienal de São Paulo (2004).
-Furthermore, she was co-director with Hou Hanru of the World Biennial Forum No. 1, Gwangju, South Korea, 2012; Artistic Director of the 3rd berlin biennale for contemporary art, 2004; and Co-Curator of Documenta11 (2001–2002) on the team of artistic director Okwui Enwezor.
-In 2020 Bauer was invited into the working group of Sharjah Biennial 15: "Thinking Historically in the Present" (March - May 2023).
-Bauer is currently curator of the Singapore Pavilion at the 59th Venice Biennale (2022) featuring artist Shubigi Rao, and co-curator of the 17th Istanbul Biennial (2022) alongside filmmaker Amar Kanwar and art historian David Teh.
+During her tenure as Founding Director of the Office for Contemporary Art (OCA) in Oslo, Norway (2002-2005), she was also commissioner of the Nordic Pavilion (Norway, Sweden) for the 50th edition of the Venice Biennale (2003) and Norwegian contributor for the Bienal de São Paulo (2004).
+Furthermore, she co-directed with Hou Hanru of the World Biennial Forum No. 1, Gwangju, South Korea, 2012; she was Artistic Director of the 3rd berlin biennale for contemporary art, 2004 and Co-Curator of Documenta11 (2001–2002) on the team of artistic director Okwui Enwezor.
+In 2020 Bauer was invited into the working group of Sharjah Biennial 15: "Thinking Historically in the Present" (March - May 2023), was the curator of the Singapore Pavilion at the 59th Venice Biennale (2022) featuring artist Shubigi Rao, and a co-curator of the 17th Istanbul Biennial (2022) alongside filmmaker Amar Kanwar and art historian David Teh.
+Between 2023 and was the Artistic Director of the Diriyah Contemporary Art Biennale 2024, where she currently serves on the biennale's advisory board.

-Bauer served as Chairperson of the Goethe Institute Visual Art Board (2004-2008) and on the International Scientific Advisory Board of the Bauhaus Dessau Foundation (2001-2011).
-Currently, Bauer is a member of Rockbund Art Museum (RAM) Advisory Board, Shanghai, member of the Expert Team of IHME Helsinki and of documenta15 Commission in Kassel, Germany.
-Bauer serves on the Real Patronato (board of trustees) of the Museo National Centre del Arte Reina Sofia, Madrid and as a member of the Academy of the Art of the World (ADKDW), Cologne, Germany.
+Bauer served as Chairperson of the Goethe Institute Visual Art Board (2004-2008), the International Scientific Advisory Board of the Bauhaus Dessau Foundation (2001-2011), a member of the Rockbund Art Museum (RAM) Advisory Board, Shanghai (2015-2022).
+She served on the selection committe of documenta 15 Commission in Kassel, Germany and was a member of the Real Patronato (board of trustees) of the Museo National Centre del Arte Reina Sofia, Spain.
+She serves on the governing council of n.b.k.
+(Neuer Berliner Kunstverein), is a member of the Expert Team of IHME Helsinki (since 2015), the Academy of the Art of the World (ADKDW), Cologne, Germany, and is a Trustee of TBA21 Thyssen Bornemisza Art Contemporary Madrid.

-In Singapore, she serves on the National Gallery Singapore’s Research Panel (since 2015), and took part in the National Arts Council’s Engagement Sessions on strategic directions and priorities for research in the arts sector.
-She was a steering committee member of the 6th Singapore Biennale 2019/2020.
+Bauer was as a member on the National Gallery Singapore’s Research Panel (2015-2022) and a steering committee member of the 6th Singapore Biennale 2019/2020.

 • Relationship between climate crisis and cultural loss, research-based environmentally-engaged artistic practices, environmental justice.